Prostitution in Rwanda: Sex trafficking

 Rwanda is a source, transit, and to a lesser extent, destination country for women, and children subjected to sex trafficking.
-Rwandan girls and some boys, some of whom are secondary school students between the ages of 13 to 18, are exploited in commercial sex in hotels, at times through the facilitation of hotel owners.
+Rwandan girls and some boys, some of whom are secondary school students between the ages of 13 and 18, are exploited in commercial sex in hotels, at times through the facilitation of hotel owners.
 Local human rights groups reported in 2016 that some Rwandan girls in domestic work, who become pregnant and thereby have their employment terminated by their employers and are unable to return to their home villages, are subsequently exploited in sex trafficking.
 Some Rwandan men, women, and children are subjected to sex trafficking to destinations around the world; the primary destinations for Rwandan victims are Uganda, the DRC, and other parts of East Africa.
 Rwandan victims are also reportedly exploited in sex trafficking to China.
 In previous years, Rwandan victims were exploited in South Africa, Malaysia, the United States, and Europe.
 In 2016, some Rwandan girls were forced into marriages with men in Tanzania and may have experienced commercial sexual exploitation through these marriages.
 Reporting in 2013 indicated that Kampala- and Nairobi-based labour recruiters and brokers recruited Rwandan workers through fraudulent offers of employment abroad and subjected them to sex trafficking.

 Refugees fleeing conflict and political violence in Burundi and the DRC remain highly vulnerable to trafficking in Rwanda or are subjected to exploitation in third countries after transiting Rwanda.
 According to an international organisation, there has been an increase in sex trafficking of Burundian male and female teenagers through Rwanda to third countries since 2015.
 Burundian refugee girls transited through Rwanda were exploited in sex trafficking in Uganda.
 Separately, female child refugees in a Congolese refugee camp were reportedly subjected to sex trafficking in nearby towns in 2015, allegedly facilitated by one civilian and three RDF soldiers assigned to the camp.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Rwanda as a 'Tier 2' country.